Directors of a governing body of a non-State school

 - if the director is a registered teacher or police officer — a current positive exemption notice (exemption card).

-Upon a successful application under the Working with Children (Risk Management and Screening) Act 2000 to the Public Safety Business Agency (PSBA), the agency will issue a blue card or, for a registered teacher or a police officer, an exemption card.
+Upon a successful application under the Working with Children (Risk Management and Screening) Act 2000 to Blue Card Services, a blue card or, for a registered teacher or a police officer, an exemption card will be issued.

 A registered teacher means a person who holds full registration or provisional registration under the Education (Queensland College of Teachers) Act 2005 and whose full or provisional registration is not suspended under section 48 or 49 of that Act.
 It does not include a person who has permission to teach under section 10 of that Act.